ts4z/barge-rulebook/src/stud.md

 A third down card is dealt to all active players.
 This is followed by a round of betting at the big bet limit.
 This is followed by a showdown.

+#### Double-Bet on Fourth Street

+Historically, a bet at the higher limit was allowed on fourth street if any player had an exposed pair.

-[^1]: Many cardrooms no longer allow a double-bet for an exposed pair in Stud.
+However, many cardrooms no longer allow this, and it is not allowed in current TDA rules.

 ### Evaluating the Showdown